top of page

 St. Francis wrote about an unusual idea for his time, that one can acheive a higher level of spiritual development while living a normal life in the world.
 There is still a widespread belief that to truly become holy, a long and rigorous program of purification and mortification is necessary.
 This book is a guide for anyone seeking spiritual development while fulfilling their roles out in the world.

-Guidelines for Studying the Way, written by Dogen Zenji, founder of the Soto School of Zen Buddhism teaches on following the Buddah way.
+Moon in a Dewdrop, written by Dogen Zenji, founder of the Soto School of Zen Buddhism teaches on following the Buddah way.
 In this book practice and enlightenment are explored.

 James writes about themes of union, oneness, freedom, and enlightenment.
 It is a helpful book when considering what true freedom is - surrender to the every day eternal.